jccohrs/land-use-translator/README.md

 ### Land-seas Mask configuration

-By default, the land-sea mask will be calculated from the Landmate PFT maps based on land classification.
+By default, the land-sea mask will be calculated from the LANDMATE PFT maps based on land classification.
 However, if you want to use a custom land-sea mask, you can specify its file path:

 - (`path_file_lsm`): Specify the path to the land-sea mask file if you prefer to use a custom one.
 - (`rcm_lsm_var`): variable name in the RCM land-sea mask file in case of having specified another file in `path_file_lsm`.